Emanu1674/Repo_Pessoal/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Everything here is experimental and there is no guarantee any of this will ever become an actual thing.
-If you want to use anything here, i recommend waiting for it to get a dedicated repo and proper documentation, buy you are free to use anything here.
+If you want to use anything here, i recommend waiting for it to get a dedicated repo and proper documentation, but you are free to use anything here.
 If you find and want to use something that is not mine, look for the original source on the Acknowledgments section, if there is any.

 <!-- USAGE EXAMPLES -->
 ## Usage

 There is no documentation or tutorial about anything here.
-Writing doc would be pointless, as it's all very volatile and "alpha".
+Writing doc would be pointless, as everything is very volatile and "alpha".
 If you want to use something that you thought was cool, you are free to do it under CC BY-NC but i recommend waiting for proper binaries and documentation.